priyanshupant/group-theory-python/README.md

 - ~~Add functions to obtain a * b, a * b^-1, a^n~~
 - ~~More info about groups like generators, normal subgroups~~
-- Add functionality like external direct product, quotient group.
+- Add functionality like ~~external direct product~~, quotient group.
 - Add popular groups like ~~Z_n, U_m, K4, Q8, S(n), A(n),~~  D(n) to easily initialize at go.
 - Further generalise it for rings, fields, ufds, pids.
 - visualizing datasets formed for this module for different groups.